inzapp/sigmoid-classifier/README.md

 It's as if they're manipulating the value to make it seem more certain.

-On the other hand, I think the values that the models trained with sigmoid and bce output are reliable from a probabilistic perspective.
+On the other hand, I think the values that the models trained with sigmoid and BCE output are reliable from a probabilistic perspective.

 This is because the probability of being that class for each class is the same as being a logistic regression.